Br3nda/drupal-module-apachesolr/README.txt

 This module depends on the search framework in core.
 However, you may not want the core searches and only want Solr search.
 If that is the case, you want to use the Core Searches module in tandem with this module.

+When used in combination with core search module, Apache Solr is not the default search.
+Access it via a new tab on the default search page, called "Search"

 Installation